antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 ```

 Note that this could all be simplified by just having a dictionary of action names and `OperationDescription` or `MethodInfo` dispatch methods.
-I've opted to have the whole service/contract/operation structure stored, though, because it will allow expanding the sample with more complex functionality (such as supporting message inspectors) in a future blog post.
+I've opted to have the whole service/contract/operation structure stored, though, because it will allow expanding the sample with more complex functionality (such as supporting message inspectors) in the future.

 Invoking the Operations
 -----------------------